West Virginia Natural Gas Injury and Death Lawyer – Robinette Legal Group, PLLC

 Hydrogen sulfide (sour gas) is well recognized as a toxic exposure hazard associated with oil and gas extraction and production.
 However, less recognized by many employers and workers is that many of the chemicals found in volatile hydrocarbons are acutely toxic at high concentrations.
 Volatile hydrocarbons can affect the eyes, breathing, and the nervous system and at high concentrations may also affect the heart causing abnormal rhythms.
 Recently, NIOSH conducted exposure assessments to identify chemical hazards to workers involved in flowback operations.

 Results from initial field studies suggest that certain flowback operations/activities can result in elevated concentrations of volatile hydrocarbons in the work environment that could be acute exposure hazards.

 Inhalation injuries are serious.
 Workers Compensation may provide some remuneration for such injuries, but if it can be proved that your employer deliberately placed you in harm’s way, other legal actions can be taken to gain additional compensation to provide for your medical and future needs.

 Morgantown West Virginia Gas Drilling Injury Lawyer

 We have extensive experience handling gas drilling, oil field, and catastrophic injury cases throughout West Virginia.
-Call us toll free at 1-866-552-6091 or contact us online through the 24/7 chat line or email.
+Call us at (304) 594-1800 or contact us online through the 24/7 chat line or email.
 We offer free initial consultations and take qualified cases on a contingency fee basis, meaning if you don’t get paid, we don’t get paid.